live-clones/pybtex/docs/source/api/styles.rst

 like joining words with spaces, adding commas and periods, or handling missing fields.

-The template language is is not very documented for now, so you should look at the code in the :py:mod:`pybtex.style.template` module and the existing styles in :py:mod:`pybtex.style.formatting.*` modules.
+The template language is is not very documented for now, so you should look at the code in the :source:`pybtex.style.template <pybtex/style/template.py>` module and the :source:`existing styles <pybtex/style/formatting>`.

 An example formatting style using template language: